 7) Bake Something Delicious

 Finally, if you want to fill the house with good smells and give your oven double-duty as a heater and a source of delicious hot food, you can always bake something.
-From casseroles to batches of cookies, you’ve probably noticed that when the oven heats up, so too does the rest of the kitchen and, to a certain extent, the rest of the house.
-You can use this fact to keep your home toasty warm while giving the heater a break simply bo going on a fun baking spree.
+From casseroles to batches of cookies, you’ve probably noticed that when the oven heats, so too do the rest of the kitchen and, to a certain extent, the rest of the house.
+You can use this fact to keep your home toasty warm while giving the heater a break simply by going on a fun baking spree.